godiard/help-activity/source/browse.rst

 .. image :: ../images/55px-Activity-web.svg.png

-The Browse activity is your means to explore a wider source of information and content that can be found in what's called the World Wide Web (Internet or Web for short).
-Although there are some built-in information included on this activity (OLPC Library), to make the most of this activity you need an internet connection.
+The Browse activity is your means to explore a wider source of information and content that can be found in the World Wide Web (Internet or Web for short).
+Although there are some built-in information included on this activity (Library), to make the most of this activity you need an internet connection.
 Please see the chapter on "Neighborhood View and Connecting to the Internet".

-The first thing that you will see when you first click on the Browse icon from the Home View is what's called the Home page.
+The first thing that you will see when you first click on the Browse icon from the Home View is the Home page.

 .. image :: ../images/Browse_-_home.png